Stay22/api/DOCS.md

 rooms           int         Number of rooms needed (for group booking) limit           int         Number of items that should be shown page            int         The page number that should be shown.
-Used in conjunction with limit to provide pagination
+Used in conjunction with limit to provide pagination sortby          string      Which type of sorting to apply (popularity, review, distance, price, name, or rating) sortdirection   string      Which way to sort (up/ascending/low/near or down/descending/high/far)

 ```

 **Example**: